 Content promotion is the use of additional strategies, both paid and unpaid, that get your content more exposure.

 Think of it this way.
 Your content is like a flame.
 On its own, it will remain the same size or dwindle.
 But if you want to ignite that flame into a blazing fire, you need to feed and nurture it.
 So too with you content.
-Without promotion, your content may ignite but then quickly die out.
+Without content promotion, your content may ignite but then quickly die out.

-Why Your Brand Needs to Promote Content
+Why Your Brand Needs a Content Promotion Strategy

 Google any topic within your industry and see how many results appear.
 I'd bet that you're confronted with a slew of content from nearly every brand in the industry.